gonzalezbrittany/MechaCar-Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

-Multi linear regresion was utilized to see if a select group of variables provided a non-random amont of variance to the mpg value in the dataset.
+Multi linear regression was utilized to see if a select group of variables provided a non-random amount of variance to the mpg value in the dataset.
 The variables of interest are: vehicle_length, vehicle_weight, spoiler_angle, ground_clearance and AWD.
 The results of the analysis are shown below.
 Keeping in mind the only variables of interest contain a p-value below 0.05, the analysis shows the two variables vehicle_length and ground_clearance do impact the miles per gallon.

 ![image](https://user-images.githubusercontent.com/26393180/163731547-27cba22b-b8b1-4f4f-92af-c792812c3e53.png)

-Since our p-value of our mulit linear regression analysis is 5.35 e-11, it is clear that there is a significatn linear relationship between these variables.
+Since our p-value of our mulit linear regression analysis is 5.35 e-11, it is clear that there is a significant linear relationship between these variables.
 Meaning, the results of these variables were not due to random change.

 When determining how well the regression model approximates real-world data, our analysis shows the r-squared value for this analysis to be 0.7149.
 This shows over 70% of the variability of the dependent variables are explained using the model.
 Therefore, this multi linear model does predict mpg of MechaCar prototypes effectively.